cps-lab-saga/motion-analysis-2d/README.md

 ## Saving and Exporting Data

 The software will create a temporary .json file within the folder where the analysed video is located.
 This file is used by the program as a log.
-It can be dragged and dropped into new videos to use the same, already set, tracking points.

 * <img src="https://github.com/cps-lab-saga/motion-analysis-2d/assets/54865993/137f68e9-7740-469f-8bdb-fcdee466c16e" height="25"> Enabling Auto Save `A` maintains the temporary .json file, even after finishing processing a video.
 This file can be used to process data, and can be dragged and dropped into new videos to use the same, already set, tracking points.